academic/awesome-datascience/README.md

  * [Data Science Toolbox](https://www.coursera.org/learn/data-scientists-tools) - Coursera Course
  * [Data Science Toolbox](http://datasciencetoolbox.org/) - Blog
  * [Wolfram Data Science Platform](http://www.wolfram.com/data-science-platform/) Take numerical, textual, image, GIS or other data and give it the Wolfram treatment, carrying out a full spectrum of data science analysis and visualization and automatically generating rich interactive reports—all powered by the revolutionary knowledge-based Wolfram Language.
- * [Sense Data Science Development Platform](https://sense.io/) A New Cloud Platform for Data Science and Big Data Analytics Collaborate on, scale, and deploy data analysis and advanced analytics projects radically faster.
-Use the most powerful tools — R, Python, JavaScript, Redshift, Hive, Impala, Hadoop, and more — supercharged and integrated in the cloud.
  * [Datadog](https://www.datadoghq.com/) Solutions, code, and devops for high-scale data science.
  * [Variance](http://variancecharts.com/) Build powerful data visualizations for the web without writing JavaScript
  * [Kite Development Kit](http://kitesdk.org/docs/current/index.html) The Kite Software Development Kit (Apache License, Version 2.0), or Kite for short, is a set of libraries, tools, examples, and documentation focused on making it easier to build systems on top of the Hadoop ecosystem.